-Hi, in this tutorial, we will develop a simple “Bookstore” web application which will perform the complete CRUD operations using Angular 6 and ASP.NET Core 2.0 and with the help of Entity framework Core code first approach.
+Hi, in this tutorial, we will develop a simple “Bookstore” web application which will perform the complete CRUD operations using Angular 6, ASP.NET Core 2.0 and Entity framework Core code first approach.

 What will you learn in this tutorial?

 You will learn lots of things in this small web application with step by step.

 - How to create a new project?

 - How to Add Models?

 - How to create components in Angular Application?